jrekier/jrekier.github.io/src/posts/2020-01-24-bell-curve.md

 \end{equation}
 $$

 There are many functions of mathematics that derive from differential equations like this one.
-Take the following example where the funtion of a single space variable, $y(x)$, is not just proportional to its first derivative, but rather satisfies
+Take the following example where the function of a single space variable, $y(x)$, is not just proportional to its first derivative, but rather satisfies

 $$
 \begin{equation}